Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

 - After you have provisions the EKS-ADMIN script, run the following commands.

--first create an access for your user in aws and run the command below
+-First create an access for your user in aws and run the command below

    aws configure --profile "username for user" e.g Mark aws configure --profile mark